 How to Backup Router Configuration to TFTP Server

-Before we proceed with understanding how to backup router configuration to TFTP server, let’s try to review the technical terms first.
+Before we proceed with understanding how to backup router configuration to the TFTP server, let’s try to review the technical terms first.

 What is router configuration?